Mortgage Loans Explained: A Comprehensive Guide

 Income and Employment History

 Lenders are interested in your employment history and earnings stability.
-To confirm your income, you will generally need to provide documentation like the most recent pay stubs, bank statements, and tax returns.
+You must provide documentation like the most recent pay stubs, bank statements, and tax returns to confirm your income.
 At least two years of stable employment in the same job or line of work is usually what lenders look out for.

 Debt-to-Income Ratio (DTI)